 Susan previously served on the boards of the Seattle Children’s Home Society and Seattle Rotary Service Foundation.
 She also chaired the Washington Citizens’ Commission on Salaries for Elected Officials.
 She holds a BA in history from the University of Washington, and completed the UW School of Business management program.
 She is a certified mediator.

 Susan is one of four continuity members on the board.
 She served on the Group Health Cooperative Board of Trustees for six years.

-Ben has poured his passion into improving the health and circumstances of low-income children and families, both inside the clinic he directs and externally in the broader community.
-He is the medical director of Seattle Children’s Hospital’s Odessa Brown Children’s Clinic.
+Ben is a partner and advocate for the health and well-being of children and families with low incomes.
+He is a clinical professor of pediatrics at the University of Washington.
+For 20 years, he served as the medical director of Seattle Children’s Hospital’s Odessa Brown Children’s Clinic, based out of Seattle’s Central District, a historically Black neighborhood.
 Ben also helped found the Washington Medical-Legal Partnership, which trains doctors to recognize when forces outside the examination room contribute to health problems.
-He is a clinical professor of pediatrics at the University of Washington.

 Porsche’s professional experience spans public health, education, financial services, and social services, which helps her look at complex problems broadly and identify systemic solutions.
-She is owner and president of Relevant Strategies, a management consulting firm.
+She is the owner and president of Relevant Strategies, a management consulting firm.
 Previously, she served as CEO of Starling Systems, a software development company.
 Porsche is a former teacher and university administrator, and has held adjunct faculty positions at The Evergreen State College and Pacific Lutheran University.